 A Drug-Free Awareness Program has been established to inform all employees about the dangers of drug abuse in the workplace, The Health System's policy of maintaining a drug-free workplace, the availability of drug counseling, rehabilitation and Student/Trainee Mental Health services, and the potential penalties for drug abuse violations.

 Drug Testing

 All incoming students are required to undergo drug/alcohol screening.
-Failure to undergo testing as requested may result in dismissal from the School.
-Drug/alcohol testing may be requested of any student, at any time, including:
+Subsequently, drug/alcohol testing may be requested of any student, at any time, including: